 As runners and triathletes, we know there’s more to training than just putting in the miles.
 There’s also speed work, hills, strength training, skill development, nutrition, and mental training.
 But where do you go to for advice?
+How do you chose between a pre-made plan and a coach?
 Where can you learn to get the maximum benefit out of your training so that you’re not wasting time?

 There are many options available to guide you in your journey to becoming a better athlete.
 Looking up general training advice in books, magazines, and online will only take you so far.
 If you’re not able to adjust your workouts and annual training plan, then improving your weaknesses while maintaining your strengths will be difficult.
 This is when buying a pre-made plan or hiring a coach may be more beneficial for you.